 4. Focus On One Topic At A Time

 No matter how hard we try, the brain cannot actually multitask.
 People who believe they are multitasking are actually switching between two tasks very quickly.
-Whenever this swicth occurs, a cognitive switching penalty takes place.
+Whenever this switch occurs, a cognitive switching penalty takes place.
 Basically, the brain wastes time and loses information while rebooting.
-Create the learning experience to allow learners to have a singlular focus.
+Create the learning experience to allow learners to have a singular focus.

 5. Make Learning Visual

 Vision trumps all other senses in learning.
 This doesn't mean throw all information up on a PowerPoint.
 It does mean that utilizing video, posters, flow charts, flash cards, and other visual focal points will keep your learner engaged.
 If in the classroom, consider providing your learners with highlighters, pens and pencils to color code or recreate visuals by hand they've seen during the learning experience.

 A study was conducted with two groups of scuba divers.
 One group was tasked with learning a list of words on the beach, the other studied a list of words while underwater.
 The different groups were then tested in the context of where they learned the information and also where the other group studied.
 Those who were tested in the environment where they learned the information outperformed the other group.